rjabhi123/Data-Science-FIFA19-Blog-Post/README.md

 # Data Science FIFA 19 Blog Post
 This is a fifa 19 blog post.
 ## Table of Contents
-1. Instalation
+1. Instalation.
-2. Project Motivation
+2. Project Motivation.
-3. File Description
+3. File Description.
-4. Results
+4. Results.
-5. Licensing, Authors, and Acknowledgements
+5. Licensing, Authors, and Acknowledgements.

 # Installation